L&D Director's Message

 Frances is also a member of the State Agency Coordinating Committee, Training & Development Subcommittee whose mission is to create training and development opportunities for all state employees resulting in quality programs that are cost effective for the State of Texas.

-Organizational Learning Team
+Community Learning Team